 |Forward Dividend & Yield||N/A (N/A)|

-Investors in Frontier Communications (FTR) need to pay close attention to the stock based on moves in the options market lately.
+Investors need to pay close attention to Frontier Communications (FTR) stock based on the movements in the options market lately.